In many Goan Catholic families, Alle Balle is served as a Teatime snack. These delicious pancakes are stuffed with coconut and palm jaggery. Try it!

 Vasant Panchami also falls exactly 40 days prior to the major festival of Holi.
 The significance of these 40 days has a mythological background.
 After Kamadeva shot Shiva in the eye with his arrow of love, he was reduced to ashes by the angry deity.
 So, his wife Rati performed penance for 40 days.
 In many parts of the country, before these 40 days, an effigy of the demoness Holika is placed in a public area.
 In the days leading up to Holi, the faithful add twigs and logs to help build a pyre around her.
 On the night of Holi, the bonfire is lit, signifying the triumph of good over evil.

 The festival of Vasant Panchami is also related to harvesting.
-In places like Uttarakhand, in addition to Saraswati puja, the mother earth is also worshipped.
+In places like Uttarakhand, in addition to Saraswati puja, mother earth is also worshipped.
 Heaps of cow dung are placed in the fields topped with barley or wheat grains.
 In Gujarat, the people perform the folk form of Dandiya dance in the hopes of a good harvest.
 In Bihar and Bengal, the same is wished for by worshipping their plough.

 In the state of Punjab, this festival transcends all faiths is celebrated as the Basant Festival of Kites.
 Over 200 years ago, Maharaja Ranjit Singh, began the tradition of flying kites (called patangs,) on this day.
 Children and adults alike make their own kites and fly these colourful contraptions all over the state.
 This is a major tourist attraction in the state.